Zvezdin/web3_demo/README.md

 truffle develop
 ```

+If you get an error while doing that, try to run the same command from **git bash** - it should be installed automatically with [Git](https://git-scm.com/downloads).

 ## Connecting to the local Ethereum node via `Node.js`

 Not to confuse `Node.js` with your Ethereum node, they have nothing in common.